-Kavanaugh Pick Shows Trump Bowing Again to the GOP Legal Establishment
+Kavanaugh Pick Shows Trump Bowing Again To The GOP Legal Establishment

 Of course, by the time Kavanaugh was official and the reactions were pouring in, the Barrett fans were mostly climbing on board — despite their earlier reservations.

 They really had little choice.
-The atmosphere in the East Room of the White House Monday night was celebratory and relieved.
+The atmosphere in the East Room of the White House on Monday night was celebratory and relieved.
 Trump himself delivered a brief tribute to Justice Kennedy, and well he might.
 For by retiring just now, Kennedy has given the president the ultimate political gift — the chance to change the subject, reprise his Greatest Hit (the Gorsuch nomination) and shape the political debate in the months leading into the November midterm elections.

 Not so long ago, Trump and the GOP had hoped to ride their tax bill to popularity this year.
 But the public has remained largely indifferent (or even hostile) to their signature legislation.
 Trump's get-tough tariff regime has induced anxiety among farmers and manufacturers and may soon worry workers as well.
 The "zero tolerance" policy at the southern border has produced heart-rending visuals and a genuine crisis over families of asylum seekers separated and imprisoned.